jonaffrye/6lowpan/README.md

 ## Hardware tests setup

 When sending data via GRiSP boards, a UWB sniffer can be used to capture the packets sent and analyse them in the Wireshark software.
-The sniffer configuration parameters are given below
+The sniffer configuration parameters are given below:

 <p align="center">
 <img src="imgs/sniffer parameters.png" width=400>